Silkie: In cuisine

 The black meat of a Silkie is generally considered an unusual attribute in European and American cuisines.
 In contrast, several Asian cuisines consider Silkie meat a gourmet food.
 Chinese cuisine especially values the breed, but it is also a common ingredient in some Japanese, Cambodian, Vietnamese and Korean dishes.
-Areas where Chinese cuisine has a strong influence, such as Malaysia, may also cook Silkie.
+Areas where Chinese cuisine has a strong influence, such as Malaysia, may also cook Silkie chickens.
 As early as the 7th century, traditional Chinese medicine has held that chicken soup made with Silkie meat is a curative food.
 The usual methods of cooking include using Silkie to make broth, braising, and in curries.
 Traditional Chinese soup made with Silkie also uses ingredients such as wolfberries, Dioscorea polystachya (mountain yam), aged dried citrus peel, and fresh ginger.
 A few fusion restaurants in metropolitan areas of the West have also cooked it as a part of traditional American or French cuisine, such as in confit.